sk1981/responsive-accordion/README.md

 ## Notes
 * As this was more about implementation, I am not following practices like minifying, concatenating, using SASS, using module loader, using auotprefixer and so on to keep the build simple.
+* As I am not using using any build time tool, I will be creating the widget only using ES 5 semantics.
 * I am using pure javascript which is supported in all the given browsers instead of loading a library like jQuery

 ## Part 1